Phil-Factor/PowerShell-Utility-Cmdlets/README.md

 ## ConvertTo-lnsertStatements

-A quick way to create multi-row SQL insert statements from an array of objects that all  have the same keys in the same order for every row.
+[ConvertTo-lnsertStatements](ConvertTo-InsertStatements/ConvertTo-InsertStatements.ps1) is a quick way to create multi-row SQL insert statements from an array of objects that all  have the same keys in the same order for every row.
 You'd get this from reading in a JSON result.
 You can specify a list of one or more columns to exclude, and can provide a SQL at the start and end.

 ## ConvertTo-PSON

-This is a way of converting an object into a PowerShell script.
+[ConvertTo-PSON](ConvertTo-PSON/ConvertTo-PSON.ps1) is a way of converting an object into a PowerShell script.
 PSON is short for PowerShell Object Notation.
 You give it an object as input and it returns the script as object notation.
 This is handy for exploring objects and it is strangely useful in debugging things.
 It has been curiously hard to write and I keep finding strange objects that it doesn’t do, and then  I have to fix the cmdlet.
 It is a surprisingly good way of storing data in a file during dev work since you just execute the file as PowerShell to get the object.
 Just don’t use it publicly to read in data because it is a terrible security risk.

 ## ConvertTo-View

-Converts a tabular object to a read-only view for SQL Server, PostgreSQL, MySQL,  MriaDB and SQLite.
+[ConvertTo-View](ConvertTo-View/ConvertTo-View.ps1) converts a tabular object to a read-only view for SQL Server, PostgreSQL, MySQL,  MriaDB and SQLite.
 It ia a quick way to create the code for a view from an array of objects that all have the same keys in the same order for every row.
 You'd get this from reading in a JSON result.
 You can specify a list of one or more columns to exclude

 ## ConvertTo-YAML

-This is an experiment, using the principles of Display-object, to convert any PowerShell object to a YAML document.
+[ConvertTo-YAML](ConvertTo-YAML/ConvertTo-YAML.ps1) is an experiment, using the principles of Display-object, to convert any PowerShell object to a YAML document.
 I’m still fishing a few bugs out but the current version is usable as long as you don’t do anything outlandish.
 Oddly, it gets shorter the more I fix problems.

 ## Create-PUMLEntityDiagram

-Creates an ER diagram from a database model.
+[Create-PUMLEntityDiagram](Create-PUMLEntityDiagram/Create-PUMLEntityDiagram.ps1) creates an ER diagram from a database model.
 You just name the table(s) that need to be included, the model and the verbiage on the diagram.

 ## Diff-Objects